 Upon entering the School, pupils are placed in mixed tutorial groups of about 27 - 30.
 At Healing School a semi-vertical tutoring structure is operated.
 At Key Stage 3, the tutor groups consist of approximately equal numbers of Year 7 and Year 8 pupils.
 At Key Stage 4, each tutor group consists of approximately equal numbers of Year 9, Year 10 and Year 11 pupils.
 This grouping closely supports the academic curriculum division of the two Key Stages.
 These groups meet for registration each morning in a 20 minute Tutorial period.
 The form tutor is able to establish a relationship with the pupils and give help and guidance with problems.
-The pastoral and guidance work of the form tutors is supported by the Learning Co-ordinators, two Learning Directors, two Pupil Service Managers, Child Protection Officer/Pupil Counsellor and, where appropriate, a Learning Mentor (one per Key Stage).
+The pastoral and guidance work of the form tutors is supported by the Learning Co-ordinators, two Learning Directors, three Pupil Service Managers, Child Protection Officer/Pupil Counsellor and, where appropriate, a Learning Mentor.

 Sex and Relationship Education

 We would like to inform you that your child will be taught Sex Education throughout their time at Healing School.

 It is not taught as a separate topic isolated from other subjects, but is allowed to develop naturally out of pupils' work in many subjects.
 However, all pupils take part in a citizenship, personal and social education programme which is taught as a discrete lesson weekly.
 This lesson is now identified on the timetable as PSHCE (Physical, Social, Health and Citizenship Education).

 During Years 7, 8 and 9 the pupils develop an awareness of personal responsibilities and their role within relationships.
 In Year 7, pupils learn about how their bodies change through puberty and also how life begins and develops.
 During year 8, lifestyles are considered in more depth.
 (Pupils learn about contraception and S.T.I's including HIV/AIDS).